Engineering: 2026 Construction Work

 LATEST STATUS

-Detailed design has been complete by McElhanney Ltd, following comprehensive stormwater modelling to determine the magnitude of the upgrades required to improve the stormwater system at Pearson St and mitigate the potential flooding risk to the surrounding area.
+Detailed design has been complete by McElhanney Ltd, following comprehensive stormwater modelling to determine the magnitude of the upgrades required to improve the stormwater system at Pearson Street and mitigate the potential flooding risk to the surrounding area.
 Construction on the stormwater system between Second Street and Third Street is to be completed in summer, 2026.

 OVERVIEW